bitmovin/bitmovin-player-react-native/README.md

 ## Getting Started

-The following piece of code is the simplest working component one can create using this library:
+The following is the simplest working component one can create using this library:

 ```typescript
 import React, { useEffect, useCallback } from 'react';